 Figure 14 The plan of the building.
 The highlighted red portion is the Woslesley Room [Left]

 Figure 15.
-First Floor plans of the building, the heighted purple is the Special Collection Room.
+First Floor plans of the building, the height purple is the Special Collection Room.
 [Right]

-These particular areas have been highlighted to illustrate the space utilization within the library.
-Such that the Woslesley room, shown in Figure 14 is already an exhibit of arts and history, therefore moving monuments and souvenirs from the museum to this room and corresponding them with the documents and deeds present in the room, may be time consuming however it will not only save operational costs on the whole but lead to better organization of both the documents and the structures.
-Similarly, the special collection room in Figure 15 can again have a trail of monuments from the museum.
+These particular areas have been highlighted to illustrate the space utilisation within the library.
+Such that the Woslesley room, shown in Figure 14, is already an exhibit of arts and history; therefore moving monuments and souvenirs from the museum to this room and corresponding them with the documents and deeds present in the room may be time-consuming; however, it will not only save operational costs on the whole but lead to better organisation of both the documents and the structures.
+Similarly, the unique collection room in Figure 15 can again have a trail of monuments from the museum.

-The juvenile room has now been shifted to the ground floor entrance which is also the entrance for the Woslesley room.
-Therefore the space initially provided to the juvenile section can be very easily utilized for the display of museum items.
-The room next to it, referred to as the file room can also further be utilized for the same purposes.
-It is viable to use these two adjoining rooms because firstly the semi circle structure provides more surface area for display and movement and secondly it brings history and its tangible components in one space together.
+The juvenile room has now been shifted to the ground floor entrance, which is also the entrance for the Woslesley room.
+Therefore the space initially provided to the young section can be very quickly utilised for the display of museum items.
+The room next to it, referred to as the file room, can be utilised further for the same purposes.
+Using these two adjoining rooms is viable because the semi-circle structure provides more surface area for display and movement; secondly, it brings history and its tangible components into one space together.

-The Hove library, furthermore has a music room, which after an initial opening in the Covent garden was shifted to the first floor of the library building in 1983 (Cunningham and Anderson, 1989).
-This room is opposite to the special collections and therefore in itself provides a good space and theme for museum items related to music genres or special domestic instruments to be displayed.
-For example, domestic folklore instrument found in the museum can be placed near the music collections on domestic folklore along with the books giving information and referenced for the same.
-This will ensure organization and optimum utilization of not only space but also the reader’s time (Tyack, 2008).
+The Hove library furthermore has a music room, which after an initial opening in the Covent Garden, was shifted to the first floor of the library building in 1983 (Cunningham and Anderson, 1989).
+This room is opposite the special collections and, therefore, provides a good space and theme for museum items related to music genres or special domestic instruments to be displayed.
+For example, domestic folklore instruments found in the museum can be placed near the music collections on domestic folklore along with the books giving information and references for the same.
+This will ensure organisation and optimum utilisation of not only space but also the reader’s time (Tyack, 2008).

-The authorities can perhaps divide the area into themes according to interests and display the relevant books as well as museum items with their description through references to the books around them.
-Another option could be to replicate the ground flood floor plan into the lower ground floor.
+The authorities can perhaps divide the area into themes according to interests and display the relevant books and museum items with their descriptions through references to the books around them.
+Another option could be replicating the ground flood floor plan on the lower floor.
 This will require developing of the lending library, reading rooms and magazine room in the lower ground floor through installation of partitions.
-The books as well as furnishing items will be shifted the lower ground floor form the ground floor, and shall be placed at the inentical locations.
+The books as well as furnishing items will be shifted the lower ground floor form the ground floor, and shall be placed at the identical locations.
 This has been illustrated as below;

 Figure 16 The lower ground floor proposed alternate plans.
 The red highlighted portion shows the changes to be made initial plan.
 The floor plan of the ground floor is replicated (left).
 The complete first will then be used for the museum